Brisppy/twitch-archiver/README.md

 ## Extra Info
 ### Notes
 * We use the downloaded VOD duration to ensure that the VOD was successfully downloaded and combined properly, this is checked against Twitch's own API, which can show incorrect values.
-If you come across a VOD with a displayed length in the Twitch player longer than it actually goes for (If the VOD ends before the 'end' is reached), create a file named '.ignorelength' inside of the VOD's directory (Within the ```DIRECTORY/CHANNEL/VOD``` folder), you may also want to verify that the VODs are matching after archiving too.
+If you come across a VOD with a displayed length in the Twitch player longer than it actually goes for (If the VOD ends before the 'end' is reached), create a file named '.ignorelength' inside the VOD's directory (Within the ```DIRECTORY/CHANNEL/VOD``` folder), you may also want to verify that the VODs are matching after archiving too.
-* If a VOD is deleted while it is being archived, all of the data will still be saved and
+* If a VOD is deleted while it is being archived, all the vod information will be saved, and the VOD will be combined as-is and chat exported.
 * If your config (and thus vod database) is stored on an SMB/CIFS share, you may encounter issues with querying and adding to the sqlite database.
 This can be resolved by mounting the share with the 'nobrl' option on linux machines.

 ### How files are stored